[Iwate] Feel nostalgic! Travel back in time to the Meiji era with a retro walk around Morioka Station

 GOOGLE MAP

-After leaving the Iwate Bank Nakanohashi branch and walking for about 2 minutes, you will see a retro shop with the word ``Kama'' written on it.
+After leaving the Iwate Bank Nakanohashi Branch and walking for about two minutes, you will see a retro shop with the word "Kama" (pot).

-It is famous as a long-established store of Nanbu ironware, a specialty of Iwate, and is a world-famous store that has even been exhibited at MoMa.
-Frying pans and pots are relatively reasonably priced at 3,000 to 5,000 yen, so why not buy some as souvenirs?
-It respects tradition while incorporating modern design, making it very stylish.
+Frying pans and pots are relatively reasonable, ranging from 3,000 to 5,000 yen, so why not buy some as souvenirs?
+The store respects tradition while incorporating modern designs, making it very stylish.

 INFORMATION